Mayo Clinic's approach

 - Body contouring procedures

-Before you start treatment, you will meet with at least one member of the TISCC medical team, a doctor or nurse practitioner, and the TISCC mental health team, a social worker, psychologist, or psychiatrist.
+Before you start treatment, you will meet with at least one member of the TISCC medical team — a doctor or nurse practitioner — and a member of the TISCC behavioral health team, such as a social worker or psychologist.
 You'll have a complete medical evaluation to make sure that your treatment risks are identified and addressed.
-Evaluation of your mental health ensures that any mood or mental health concerns are reasonably well managed before treatment begins.
+Before a surgical procedure you will be seen by the appropriate TISCC surgical team.
+Evaluation of your mental health ensures that any mood or mental health concerns are reasonably well managed before you start treatment.

 Expertise and rankings